The Minister for Government Services makes these Identity Verification Standards (the Standards) which were gazetted on 23 February 2021.

 3.1.
 These Standards establish a consistent and secure identity verification framework for individuals transacting with the Victorian government through Service Victoria.
 The guiding principles for making and using these Standards are set out in section 42 of the Act as follows:

 a) User choice – individuals may choose whether to have a temporary electronic identity credential or an ongoing electronic identity credential;

 b) Minimal data is to be requested and stored – individuals must not be asked to provide more information than necessary in order for Service Victoria to verify the individual's identity and personal information can only be stored with the individual's consent, unless required by law;

-c) Risk-based approach to identity verification – consistent and evidence-based approach is to be employed to determine the level of assurance of identity required for transactions;
+c) Risk-based approach to identity verification – a consistent and evidence-based approach is employed to determine the level of assurance of identity required for transactions;

 d) Security, transparency and accountability – Service Victoria, and any external service providers engaged to provide identity verification services, are to be regularly audited by an independent entity to ensure compliance with privacy and data security requirements;

 e) Flexibility – the Standards must, to the extent practicable, be able to adapt to new technologies or methods of identity verification;

 f) National consistency – the Standards must, to the extent practicable, align to national requirements, as set out in any relevant national framework or guidelines as in force from time to time.

 a) MUST indicates something that is required in order to meet these Standards;